Technology Tales

 wget https://builds.piwik.org/piwik.zip

 Once the download is complete, the contents of the ZIP archive are extracted into a new subfolder.
-This is a process that I carry out in a separate folder to that where the website files are kept before copying everything from the extract folder in there.
-Here is the unzip command and the -o switch turns on overwriting of any previously existing files:
+This is a process that I carry out in a separate folder to that where the website files are kept before copying everything from the extraction folder in there.
+Here is the unzip command, and the -o switch turns on overwriting of any previously existing files:

 unzip -o piwik.zip

-Without the requirement folder in web server area updated, the next step is to do the actual system update that includes any updates to the Piwik database that you are using.
+Without the required folder in the web server area to be updated, the next step is to do the actual system update that includes any updates to the Piwik database that you are using.
 There are two commands that you can use once you have specified the location of your Piwik installation.
 The second is needed when the first option cannot find where the PHP executable is stored.
 My systems had something more specific than these because both PHP 5.6 and PHP 7.0 are installed.
-Looking in /usr/bin was enough to find what i needed to execute in place of php below.
+Looking in /usr/bin was enough to find what I needed to execute in place of PHP below.
 Otherwise, the command was the same.

 ./[path to piwik]/console core:update